 23 December 2019 by Mathieu Klos

 The contents of the draft remain unclear.
-Will there a new patent law mean minor changes to now-outdated provisions?
+Will the new patent law mean minor changes to now-outdated provisions?
 Or will the draft weaken the automatic injunction for cases where a patent is found to be infringed?
 The latter would constitute a major change.
 However, the German automotive and telecommunications industries are keen to see this implemented.

 “The work in question involves a number of technical improvements to the patent procedure,” said the ministry spokesperson last September.
 According to experts, the ‘technical improvements’ could mainly concern the German patent application procedure.